nithin3114/transformer-fault-detection/README.md

 # Early Fault Detection on Transformer Units

-A machine learning classification project for identifying whether a distribution transformer is likely to be in a **Fault** or **Normal** condition using transformer information, oil/thermal measurements, and load data.
+A machine learning classification project for identifying whether a transformer is likely to be in a **Fault** or **Normal** condition using transformer information, oil/thermal measurements, and load data.

 ## Project Overview